EdgeFirstAI/documentation/docs/perception/studio.md

 ```shell
 edgefirst-client token
 ```
-This should produce an output similiar to:
+This should produce an output similar to:
 ```shell
 $ edgefirst-client token
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpX...